vdespa/gitlab-ci-course-notes/docs/source/3-gitlab-ci-fundamentals.rst

     - manually click on "Run Pipeline"
     - can select the branch
     - define variables
-- you can define a schedule when your pipeline should run
+- you can set a schedule when your pipeline should run
     - from your project to go CI/CD > Schedules
     - click on New Schedules
-    - you can use use one of the predefined options or define your own using the cron syntax
+    - you can use one of the predefined options or define your own using the cron syntax
     - you can wait for the pipeline to run or you can manually run it (in case you want to test the configuration)
     - you can run some jobs using the condition `only/except: - schedules`
     - see the full documentation at https://docs.gitlab.com/ee/user/project/pipelines/schedules.html